-Leila Araghian, born in 1983, is an Iranian architect.
+Leila Araghian, born in Tehran in 1983, is an Iranian architect.
 She studied architecture at Shahid Beheshti University in Iran.
 She later received her Master of Architecture degree from the University of British Columbia, where she won the UBC Architecture Alumni Henry Elder Prize.

 In 2005, Araghian co-founded Diba Tensile Architecture together, with a colleague, Alireza Behzadi, a company specializing in the design, manufacture and installation of membrane structures.
 She was chief architect and designer of the Tabiat Bridge in Tehran, a pedestrian bridge opened in late 2014 which has won several prizes, including the Popular Choice award in the Highways and Bridges category of Architizer's 2015 A+ Awards.